Expungement Attorney in Florida

 - There is a court order finding the arrest was made by mistake or contrary to law

 - The law enforcement agency supports an individual’s direct application to the Florida Department of Law Enforcement

 By submitting such an application for an expunction, a law enforcement agency effectively opens itself up to a lawsuit, so you can imagine why an administrative expunction is rarely used.
 Other Florida laws allow court-ordered expunction and record sealing that do not require law enforcement to submit the application.
 There are several ways you may be disqualified from expunction or record sealing under these statutes, however, and your case may likely require a court hearing.
 For these reasons, it is always important to have an experienced attorney who understands expunction and record sealing laws handling your case.

 CONTACT A CRIMINAL DEFENSE ATTORNEY FOR ASSISTANCE WITH YOUR CASE TODAY

 Stephen G. Cobb has been board certified as a Criminal Trial Law Expert by the Florida Bar and has recently been selected as a Top 10 Attorney by the National Academy of Criminal Defense Attorneys (NACDA).
 He has a 10.0 Superb rating on Avvo, where clients have described him as “the best.”

-At the Cobb Criminal Defense Law Firm, we understand the complex nature of expunction and record sealing cases, as well as the importance of clearing your name.
-If you are wondering whether you are eligible for expunction or sealing of your criminal record, call us today at (850) 423-00355 for help.
+At Florida Criminal Defense Legal Group, PLLC, we understand the complex nature of expunction and record sealing cases, as well as the importance of clearing your name.
+If you are wondering whether you are eligible for expunction or sealing of your criminal record, call us today at 850-423-0035 for help.